OatmealDome/SplatoonUtilities/MusicRandomizer/README.md

 ### Prerequisites

-* Windows (Mac and Linux users, use Wine or Mono)
+* Windows (Mac and Linux users, use Wine)
 * [.NET Framework 4.5.2](http://go.microsoft.com/fwlink/?LinkId=328843)
 * Music in the BFSTM format (You can get these from places like [Smash Custom Music](http://smashcustommusic.com).
-You can even create them yourself.
+You can even create them yourself!
 See below for more information.)
 * [Your local IP address](http://windows.microsoft.com/en-ca/windows/find-computers-ip-address#1TC=windows-7)

 ### Instructions